 Some of my favorite writers are nature writers, and it’s been a pleasure to help a handful of the best see their works into print.
 Expert birder and writer Charles Babbitt invited me to help him finish the manuscript that became Birding Arizona: What to Know, Where to Go (R.W.
 Morse).
 The book is essential for birding Arizona (and editing it answered many birding questions I’d always wondered about).
 I worked with Ellen West, widow of George C. West, to complete his useful book Guide to the Plants of Arizona’s White Mountains, published by the University of New Mexico Press.
 I also worked with Eli J. Knapp, Ph.D., on organizing his fine and funny nature essays into book form.
 We’re very proud of The Delightful Horror of Family Birding: Sharing Nature With the Next Generation (Torrey House Press).
 Here’s my review.

 As an editor, I focus on creative nonfiction.
 My favorite topics are science, nature, travel, memoir, the arts, history, and sports (especially running).
 I am also adept at editing technical writing.
 I have particular expertise with wildlife-related topics, but I love to help scientists of all kinds reach a popular audience.
 Learn more about my specialties here.

-I have more than three 13 years’ experience with the AP Stylebook and have edited three books using the Chicago Manual of Style.
+I have more than three 13 years’ experience with the AP Stylebook and have edited numerous books using the Chicago Manual of Style.
 Over time, I’ve developed an editing philosophy that guides my work.